vuongducphuong/documentation/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

 was narrowed down to only focus on the Leads (or Opportunities) whose :guilabel:`Tag Name` contain a value of `product` and they *also* have an email address set up in the database.

-Beneath the filter nodes, Odoo will display how many records in the database fall into the previously-specified criteria filter.
+Beneath the filter nodes, Leansoft will display how many records in the database fall into the previously-specified criteria filter.
 In this example, there are 18 records in the database that match the criteria.